PatMart/StartupKnowledgeBase/README_BASE.md

 ## Concepts & Definitions

 - Startup.
-Paul Graham's definition of a business that is designed to grow fast.
+Paul Graham's definition of a company that is designed to grow fast.

 - Startup activity is considered to be largely divisible into two categories: business activity, development activity, and personal activity.